We perform many types of surgery, including:

 Once at home, pets need time to recuperate after surgery.
 While you will be provided with specific monitoring instructions, general post-operative care includes the following:

-2. Surgical sites or wounds may have mild bruising, redness, redness and/or drainage for 1 to 2 days after surgery.
-These signs should get progressively better, not worse after surgery.
+- Surgical sites or wounds may have mild bruising, redness, redness and/or drainage for 1 to 2 days after surgery.
+These signs should get progressively better, not worse, after surgery.
 Surgical sites, wounds, bandages, and casts should not have a foul odor.
-Drainage should be cleaned as needed with warm water and mild soap (such as Ivory soap) or wiped with a non-alcoholic hypoallergenic baby wipe.
+Drainage should be cleaned as needed with warm water and mild soap (such as Ivory soap) or wiped with a non-alcoholic, hypoallergenic, baby wipe.

-4. Please give pain medication as instructed.
+- Please give pain medication as instructed.
 If you are not sure if your pet is in pain, we recommend giving a dose of medication and monitoring for improvement.
 Please note that signs of pain can be very obvious (such as crying or limping), but can also be very subtle (such as avoiding eye contact or shallow breathing).
-Please see our pain management section for more information regarding signs of pain [LINK].
-Please note is it easier (and more humane) to avoid or prevent pain, rather than manage existing pain.
+Please see our pain management section for more information regarding signs of pain.
+Please note it is easier (and more humane) to avoid or prevent pain, rather than manage existing pain.
 Please call if your pet seems uncomfortable after surgery.
 Do not increase medication dosing/frequency or give over-the-counter medications unless specifically instructed.

-5. Please follow instructions for other post-operative medications (such as antibiotics or Pepcid) as instructed, even if your pet seems to be feeling better.
+- Please follow instructions for other post-operative medications (such as antibiotics) as instructed, even if your pet seems to be feeling better.
 Ending a course of antibiotics early may allow an infection to occur and delay surgical healing.

-YOU are an important part of our pet’s healing process.
+YOU are an important part of your pet’s healing process.
 Please don’t hesitate to call if you have any concerns about your pet’s recovery!